rollthecloudinc/quell/README.md

 # Hosting

 Druid sites can be pre-rendered as html files.
 Once pre-rendered as html files the site can basically be hosted anywhere.
+All demos at the bottom of this page are hosted as a static pre-rendered github pages site for free in the highly available cloud.

 * github pages
 * gitlab pages